seleniumbase/SeleniumBase/examples/presenter/ReadMe.md

-           use this to select the one you wish to add slides to. filename - The name of the HTML file that you wish to save the presentation to. (filename must end in ".html") interval - The delay time between autoplaying slides. (in seconds) If set to 0 (default), autoplay is disabled.
+           use this to select the one you wish to add slides to. filename - The name of the HTML file that you wish to save the presentation to. (filename must end in ".html") show_notes - When set to True, the Notes feature becomes enabled, which allows presenters to see notes next to slides. interval - The delay time between autoplaying slides. (in seconds) If set to 0 (default), autoplay is disabled.
 """